Main image: the old cinema on Filwood Broadway. Picture Julie Flanagan.

 “I remember seeing Zulu over there and we used to watch the old black and white Batman and Robin…”

-With this year the 80th anniversary of Filwood Community Centre and Broadway there are already community projects underway to celebrate the anniversary.
+With this year the 80th anniversary of Filwood Community Centre and Broadway there are already community projects underway to celebrate the occasion.
 An arts project is planned to capture people’s memories of the building and its role in community life.

 The council says it has commissioned an Independent Heritage Assessment to create a record of the building which will be kept in the Bristol Archives in Filwood Library and on the Council’s website.